 But how do we know that intermittent fasting is not just another fad?
 Let’s take a look at some details on what fasting can do to get a better understanding.

-The intermittent fasting lifestyle would involve the person consuming all the necessary calories within a brief period, and then fast for a few hours following their meal.
+The intermittent fasting lifestyle would involve the person consuming all the necessary calories within a brief period, and then fasting for a few hours following their meal.
 This is less of a diet and more of an eating strategy that is relatively easier for many people compared to traditional dieting.

 Benefits Related To Intermittent Fasting